Summary

 Most technologies (including telephony, the electrical grid, the banking system) roll out in the West first, the developing world first.
 Bitcoin would appear to be reversing this trend.

 To more than half the world’s population, Bitcoin could be the most useful technology of a generation.
-Yet in the West so many are content to call it “useless” as though unable to recognise that lack of awareness is not a proxy for lack of utility.
+Yet in the West, so many are content to call it “useless” as though unable to recognize that lack of awareness is not a proxy for lack of utility.